andrewbaillie/nlp-with-python/presentation.md

 ### Before processing

-^ lots of stopwords at the top, makes it harder to see what the page is actually about
+^ frequency distribution of words, lots of stopwords at the top, makes it harder to see what the page is actually about

 ![inline](plots/united-pre-processing.png)